 - Even if there are times of apologizing it is not sincere, and there is an ingenuine tendency behind it.

-A lack of sincere apology is a sign of lack of acknowledgment towards one’s mistakes.
+A lack of sincere apology is a sign of a lack of acknowledgment towards one’s mistakes.
 If a person isn’t capable of acknowledging the problems and harm they’re causing around them, they could be the ones causing toxicity and practicing unhealthy activities that highly affect the others around them, especially those they’re involved romantically with.

 13. The relationship is one sided – It’s way out of balance